-- Choose natural based, cruelty-free, safer disinfecting products in your home, such as hospital grade disinfecting spray by Citrolife.
+- Choose natural based, cruelty-free, safer disinfecting products in your home.

-- Choose to use only Triclosan free hand gels, wipes and sprays, such as by CitroLife, or Euco Clean.
+- Choose to use only Triclosan free hand gels, wipes and sprays.

 - Be selective about what actually needs disinfecting.
-We all need to build up our immune system, especially young childrens.
+We all need to build up our immune system and this especially applies to young children.
 Some bacteria and dirt exposure is important.

 - Don’t have alcohol based gels lying around the house, where young children can get to them.
 There have been cases of alcohol related poisonings, after small children ingested these gels.
 Adults need to be responsible and monitor children closely when using these gels.

 - Make a habitat to read labels and the ingredients of all products you buy and avoid ANY products that use Triclosan and other artificial ingredients.

 Cruelty Free Cleaning & Disinfecting Products

 Always choose accredited cruelty free soaps, and disinfectants and cleaning products, by ethical companies.